pandas-dev/pandas/doc/README.rst

 <https://github.com/pydata/pandas/issues?labels=Good+as+first+PR&sort=updated&state=open>`_
 where you could start out.

-Or maybe you have an idea of you own, by using pandas, looking for something in the documentation and thinking 'this can be improved', let's do something about that!
+Or maybe you have an idea of your own, by using pandas, looking for something in the documentation and thinking 'this can be improved', let's do something about that!